 How Marjorie Taylor Greene built a successful career.
 Explore key moments that defined the journey.

-Marjorie Taylor Greene, often called MTG, is an American far-right politician, businesswoman, and conspiracy theorist.
-As a member of the Republican Party, she has served as the U.S. representative for Georgia's 14th congressional district since 2021, after being elected in 2020.
-She was reelected in 2022 and 2024.
-Greene is known for her controversial views and alignment with the far-right wing of the Republican Party.
+Marjorie Taylor Greene, known as MTG, is an American far-right politician, businesswoman, and conspiracy theorist serving as the U.S. representative for Georgia's 14th congressional district since 2021.
+A Republican, she was elected in 2020 and re-elected in 2022 and 2024, following the retirement of Tom Graves.
+Greene is known for her controversial views and outspoken political stances.

-In 2002, Marjorie Taylor Greene and her then-husband Perry acquired Taylor Commercial, a general-contracting company, from her father.
+In 2002, Marjorie Taylor Greene and her then-husband, Perry Greene, acquired Taylor Commercial from her father.

 From 2007 to 2011, Marjorie Taylor Greene was listed as the chief financial officer of Taylor Commercial.

-In 2011, Marjorie Taylor Greene stepped down as the chief financial officer of Taylor Commercial and began CrossFit training.
+In 2011, Marjorie Taylor Greene stepped down as the company's CFO and began CrossFit training.

 By 2012, Marjorie Taylor Greene worked as a part-time coach at an Alpharetta CrossFit gym.